 The Company's revenues are primarily derived from the transportation services we provide through the delivery of goods over the duration of a shipment.
-Upon receipt of the bill of lading, the contract existence criteria are met as evidenced by a legally enforceable agreement between two parties where collectability is probable, thus creating the distinct performance obligation.
+The bill of lading is a legally enforceable agreement between two parties, and where collectability is probable this document serves as the contract as our basis to recognized revenue under ASC 606- Revenue Recognition.
 The Company has elected to expense initial direct costs as incurred because the average shipment cycle is less than one week.
-The Company recognizes revenue and substantially all the purchased transportation expenses on a gross basis because we direct the use of the transportation service provided and remain responsible for the complete and proper shipment.
+The Company recognizes revenue and substantially all the purchased transportation expenses on a gross basis as we control the service provided to our customer.
+We direct the use of the transportation service provided and remain responsible for the complete and proper shipment.
+We recognize revenue for our performance obligations under our customer contracts over time, as our customers receive the benefits of our services in accordance with ASC 606- Revenue Recognition.